WICG/webcomponents/proposals/Imperative-API-for-Node-Distribution-in-Shadow-DOM.md

 Yet another approach is to decouple the timing from the observability by making callback execution not be observable.
 This can be accomplished by either creating a separate scripting context just for running distribution callbacks (similar to Houdini [ideas](https://wiki.css-houdini.org/explaining-css-layout#layout)), or some sort of not-yet-invented [pure function](http://en.wikipedia.org/wiki/Pure_function) ECMAScript primitive.

 ### Pros
-- Provides consisten distribution state to user code
+- Provides consistent distribution state to user code
 - Interoperable

 ### Cons